OTC Appetite Suppressant Similar to Phentermine

 Chromium Picolinate

-Chromium is needed for blood sugar control, satiety signals and metabolism.
-This essential mineral is common foods like broccoli, potatoes, whole grains, meat and dairy.
+Chromium is needed for blood sugar control, satiety signals, and metabolism.
+This essential mineral is in common foods like broccoli, potatoes, whole grains, meat, and dairy.
 However, dietary chromium is poorly absorbed.
-As a result, supplemental chromium – particularly in the form of highly-bioavailable chromium picolinate – can help enhance glucose metabolism, suppress appetite and aid weight loss efforts [4].
+As a result, supplemental chromium – particularly in the form of highly bioavailable chromium picolinate – can help enhance glucose metabolism, suppress appetite, and aid weight loss efforts [4].

-Medical professionals commonly recommended this supplement to people with insulin resistance and type 2 diabetes given the mineral’s critical role in insulin regulation, as well as the fact that people with type 2 diabetes tend to have lower levels of serum chromium.
+Medical professionals commonly recommend this supplement to people with insulin resistance and type 2 diabetes, given the mineral’s critical role in insulin regulation, as well as the fact that people with type 2 diabetes tend to have lower levels of serum chromium.
 Plus, studies have shown that chromium picolinate supplementation “enhance the metabolic action of insulin and lower some of the risk factors for cardiovascular disease, particularly in overweight individuals” [4].
-This supplement is generally considered safe, but check with your doctor before adding any new medication or supplement to your routine.
+This supplement is generally considered safe but check with your doctor before adding any new medication or supplement to your routine.

 Forskolin